BAE-Systems-HAIKU/HAIKU/docs/analyses.md

 ####Validation datasets
 We intend to apply the VoNDE approach to determine the value of measurements not currently available.
-As such, we do not have an adequate dataset to validate the VoNDE approach on cloud cover dataset directly.
+As such, we do not have an adequate dataset to validate the VoNDE approach on cloud cover directly.
 We will use the [Atmospheric Temperature datasets](https://bae-systems-haiku.github.io/HAIKU/data_models/) (CESM and NSIDC) currently in use by HAIKU as a validation dataset instead.
 Specifically, we will train the HAIKU models with degraded versions of the validation dataset (add noise to each measurement, reduce spatial resolution of measurements, reduce temporal resolution of measurements).
 We then use the HAIKU rapid what-ifs generated by the FKPMs to estimate the reduction of uncertainty on tipping points and model accuracy if we reduce the improved the validation measurements in ways corresponding to the full dataset.
 We can then finally evaluate the Value of New Data estimation on this dataset.
-By measuring the accuracy of our VoND estimates across a range of “new” measurements, we can validate the approach and roughly estimate the accuracy of the VoNDE when applied to potential new measurements, such as improvements to cloud cover measurements.
+By measuring the accuracy of our VoNDE estimates across a range of “new” measurements, we can validate the approach and roughly estimate the accuracy of the VoNDE when applied to potential new measurements, such as improvements to cloud cover measurements.